codeforamerica/windypie/README.md

 This is so totally under construction!

-A python port of the [Windy Socrata API wrapper](https://github.com/Chicago/windy) originally written in Ruby.
+Inspired by the Ruby [Windy Socrata API wrapper](https://github.com/Chicago/windy) and the souls of Django ponies.

 _a Ben S. and Jesse B. production_